 The initiative was started not least because journalists and photographers were not permitted to enter the camp Moria and even NGO workers are not allowed to take photographs in the camps.
 In fact, representatives of the media are still not allowed to enter the refugee camp Kara Tepe, where most of the inhabitants of the camp Moria were moved after the latter had been ravaged by flames in September 2020.
 As a result, the visual images available outside of the camps in order to document the conditions there are scarce.

 However, visibility is key to improving the situation.
 That is why Amir, Qutaeba, Ali and Mustafa decided to take pictures of their situation themselves and to publish the pictures on the instagram account @now_you_see_me_moria as well as on the website https://nowyouseememoria.eu.
-Weltmuseum Wien is following their call to present the pictures in public and is showing ’Now you see me Moria’ until 14 September 2021 in its Säulenhalle hall.
+The Weltmuseum Wien is following their call to present the pictures in public and is showing ’Now you see me Moria’ in our Galleries of Marvel.
 Entry is free of charge.
 The image captions were written by the photographers themselves.